Find out information about gender equality at Queen Mary University.

 To access, you will need to sign up for Pink Membership (free) using your Queen Mary email: Become a member

 Information for staff

-For more information about the Athena SWAN - scheme to advance women career in sciences, engineering and medicine - please visit the dedicated page here.
+For more information about the Athena SWAN - scheme to advance women career in sciences, engineering and medicine - please visit the dedicated pages on our site.